alanyee/udt/README.md

 new connection: 999.999.999.999:13587
 ```

-Breaking the client stops the client while the server reads:
-`recv:Connection was broken.`
+Breaking the sender makes the receiver print: `recv:Connection was broken.`

-But breaking the server stops the server while the client continues to print
+Yet, the receiver continues running.
+Breaking the receiver makes the sender
-out zeros for RecvACK and Sendrate.
+print out zeros for RecvACK and Sendrate.
+The sender also continues running.

 ### Original sendfile and recvfile (similar to appclient and appserver respectively)